ibmverse/verse-developer/_tutorials/tutorial_live_text.md

 [
   {
-    "name": "Live Text Widget Multiple Actions Sample", "title": "The Live Text Widget With Multiple Actions Sample", "description": "The sample shows how to create multiple Live Text actions for the same Live Text in Verse", "extensions": [
+    "name": "Live Text Widget Multiple Actions Sample", "title": "The Live Text Widget Sample with Multiple Actions", "description": "The sample shows how to create multiple Live Text actions for the same Live Text in Verse", "extensions": [
       {